 HAMLETs effect against tumors in vivo

-To date three studies have addressed the ability of HAMLET to kill tumor cells in vivo.
+To date several studies have addressed the ability of HAMLET to kill tumor cells in vivo.
 Early attempts in mouse models were thwarted as we realized that serum (especially serum albumin) induces a partial inactivation of HAMLET based on binding to the fatty acid in HAMLET.
 The attempts that have since been done have addressed topical or mucosal administration of HAMLET.